 Governor Hochul will hold her first State of the State Address on Wednesday, January 5, where she will roll out more of her goals for this year.
 Her Executive Budget proposal is expected shortly after.

-To learn more about the BNP’s advocacy plans for this year, join us virtually for our 2022 Advocacy Agenda Rollout on January 13.
+To learn more about the BNP’s advocacy plans for this year, review our 2022 Advocacy Agenda here.

 Worldwide, companies throughout every business sector are dealing with significant supply chain challenges.
 The Buffalo Niagara region is certainly no exception.
 Increased costs, labor shortages, logistical breakdowns, and a host of other issues are impacting all aspects of the economy from manufacturer to customer.